Charging Solutions for Electric Bus Fleets

 The speed of charging a bus also depends on the type of charging.
 In general, batteries are charged with direct current (DC).
 Alternating current (AC) in the power circuit needs to be converted with a rectifier.

 In DC charging, there is a large rectifier in the charging station, which makes greater charging power possible and thus shorter charging times.
 Buses are usually charged using DC charging stations because they can be ready for service faster.
 The efficiency factor, battery status, temperature, and battery age also influence the time needed for charging.
 In general, the condition and life of the batteries are not necessarily worsened by charging.
-Using smart charging logic normally contributes to longer battery life though.
+Using smart charging logic normally contributes to longer EV battery life though.
 At the same time, a state of charge (SoC) of 100% is not recommended for optimal usage.

 General Electrical Costs